VegaL101/Setting-up-a-basic-home-lab/README.md

 ### Skills Learned

 - Learned how to install virtual machines such as Ubuntu and Kali Linux .
-- Learned how to take snapshots and create clones of your virtual machines.
+- Learned how to take snapshots so it may serve as a baseline.
 - Learned how to update and update Virtual Machines.
 - Learned How to appropriatley configure network settings on virtualBox depending on your needs.